20. Kunstfestival Sesc_Videobrasil

 The artworks have been organized according to six main themes: Cosmovisions (Origins; Rites and Cosmogonies; Sciences and Cosmologies); Ecologies (Nature, Earth and Fungi; Catastrophes, Crises and New Consciousnesses); Reinvention of Culture (Techniques, Appropriations and Representations); Politics of Resistance (Urbanity, Bodies and Affections); Invisible Histories (Memory and Microhistory); and Other Modernisms (Other Spaces, Other Landscapes).

-In 2017, Sesc Pompeia will host all activities related to the Festival.
-Previously concentrated in the venue’s Interaction Area, the exhibition will now occupy not only that space, but also the Theater Hall, the internal streets that cross the cultural facility and the Workshops.
-A planned Auditorium will also display the Videos Programs, exhibits featuring works that require movie theater screening.
+In 2017, Sesc Pompeia hosts all activities related to the Festival.
+Previously concentrated in the venue’s Interaction Area, the exhibition now occupies not only that space, but also the Theater Hall, the internal streets that cross the cultural facility and the Workshops.
+A planned Auditorium also displays the Videos Programs, exhibits featuring works that require movie theater screening.